Skip to content

 • max_parallel (Optional[int], default: None ) –

 The maximum number of instances of this task type that are allowed to run simultaneously in separate sub-processes.
 Useful to set if running too many instances of this particular task simultaneously will exhaust system memory or processing resources.
-When max_parallel=1, all tasks will be run in the main process, without multi-processing.

 • mlflow_run (bool, default: False ) –